quirky14-dev/HiveSync/docs/master_spec.md

 >
 > The frontend MUST NOT communicate directly with LemonSqueezy.
 > All billing actions must flow through the backend following the rules defined in `billing_and_payments.md`.
+> Tier state is derived exclusively from backend persistent storage updated via billing webhooks; it is never inferred from request headers, tokens, or client claims.
+Rate limits are keyed by billing subject + action type, not by device, IP, or session alone.

 All endpoints standardized using JSON envelopes.